DaVinciJavascript/Syllabus/Part1_HTML.md

 Then install Node.js.
 Node installs as a command-line utility, there is no icon for it in your Applications folder.

 Then install Heroku Toolbelt.
-Node installs as a command-line utility, there is no icon for it in your Applications folder.
+Heroku Toolbelt installs as a command-line utility, there is no icon for it in your Applications folder.